taranasus/TaraHUDVitureXR/README.md

 - Music widget inside the glassess with waveform cause I like waveforms
 - Notifications display
 - A little Bluetooth controller with some buttons that fits in one hand in order to control the UI without getting the phone out and simulate that Videogame experience.
 Needs at least 6 buttson (up,down,left,right,confirm,cancel)

+## Completed
+- Boilerplate implementation
+- Refactoring of GlassesDisplayService so that it's smaller.
+- Implemented Rajdhani-Medium font as the default font for the entire app.

 ## Development Notes